aleong1/GS-Project/eng-possibilities-svcs-backend/eng-possibilities-svcs-tests/README.md

 - https://www.baeldung.com/spring-boot
 - https://www.springboottutorial.com/introduction-to-spring-boot-for-beginners

+#### How to Run Backend
+- `mvn install`
+- `mvn package` to get the target folder to appear
+- `java -jar target/forecast-backend-0.0.1-SNAPSHOT.jar` to run the web server
 #### Let's take a tour....

 - /src | You guessed it, this folder holds all of the application code.